AbdulRazzaq Ibrahim Salman: Charitable works

 Mallam AbdulRazzaq Ibrahim Salman has carried out charitable activities in different regards.
 He founded Abibakr As-Sidiq Philanthropic Home, an Islamic Charitable organization in Nigeria that helps the poor people in the community.
 He created AbdulRazzaq Education Trust Fund, that provides cash supports to students in the Ilorin Emirate.
+Through his organisation Abibakr As-Sidiq Philanthropic Home, he has partnered with organisations such as King Salman Humanitarian Aid and Relief Center to provide aids to Nigerians.